-Figure 2 shows the evolution of the registered (turquoise) and estimated (red) weekly number of Covid-19 cases in Spain in the period 2020/02/23-2022/02/27.
+Figure 2 shows the evolution of the registered (turquoise) and predicted (red) weekly number of Covid-19 cases in Spain in the period 2020/02/23-2022/02/27.

 Figure 2.
-Registered and estimated weekly new Covid-19 cases globally in Spain.
+Registered and predicted weekly new Covid-19 cases globally in Spain.

+As can be seen in Figure 1 and Figure 2, there are 4 weeks (2021-12-26, 2022-01-02, 2022-01-09 and 2022-01-16) for which the predicted values coincide with those registered in all simulations, so no underreporting is detected these weeks.
+This behavior might be due to the breakout of a new variant with different characteristics (for instance producing more symptomatic cases and therefore reducing the underreporting) around these dates.

+The registered values predicted by the model can also be obtained as Yt=1-ω+ω∙q∙Xt, and compared to the actual registered values Yt.
+That allows computing standard forecasting error measures as Root Mean Squared Error (RMSE) or Mean Absolute Percentage Error (MAPE).
+Globally, the RMSE was 113,145.4 and MAPE was around 8%, ranging between 4 to 13% across regions.
+The specific RMSE and MAPE for each region are described in Table S1 in the Supplementary Material.

 The global differences in underreporting magnitudes across regions can be represented by the percentage of reported cases in each CCAA (compared to model estimates), as shown in Figure 3.

 Figure 3.
 Percentage of reported cases in each CCAA.